isomerpages/govtech-corp/media/technews/_posts/2024-03-20-post-4 must have apps for nature lovers in Singapore.md

 <p>If you can’t access the app, you can still access information on the park
 connector networks and trails on NParks’&nbsp;<a href="https://pcn.nparks.gov.sg/aboutrecreationalconnectivity/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">website.</a>
 </p>
 <h3>4.
-Be prepared for the weather with MyENV</h3>
+Be prepared for the weather with myENV</h3>
 <p>Going out to experience nature means leaving the comfort of the indoors
 – and facing the elements.
-Whether you’re walking along the Rail Corridor, hiking up Bukit Timah Hill, or just picnicking at Coney Island, MyEnv will be a useful companion to download on your phone!</p>
+Whether you’re walking along the Rail Corridor, hiking up Bukit Timah Hill, or just picnicking at Coney Island, myEnv will be a useful companion to download on your phone!</p>
-<p>Most people know MyENV for providing accurate and up-to-date data on the
+<p>Most people know myENV for providing accurate and up-to-date data on the
 weather, but of course, it’s more than that.
 The app also gives you information about dengue hot spots, air quality, water levels, floods, food hygiene, and where to recycle your waste.</p>
-<p>Download MyEnv&nbsp;<a href="https://www.smartnation.gov.sg/initiatives/urban-living/myenv-app/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">here.</a>
+<p>Download myEnv&nbsp;<a href="https://www.smartnation.gov.sg/initiatives/urban-living/myenv-app/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">here.</a>
 </p>
 <h3>Embrace the great outdoors</h3>
 <p>Yes, there is a certain irony in using tech to encourage us to embrace